Azure/azure-sdk-tools/tools/apiview/parsers/CONTRIBUTING.md

 You can validate JSON tokens against required JSON schema using [JSON schema validator](https://www.jsonschemavalidator.net/).

 - Select `Custom` as schema type and copy and paste the contents in [json schema](./apiview-treestyle-parser-schema/model.json) to left panel.
-- Generate API view token file and paste generated JSON content onto right side panel to validate.
+- Generate APIView token file and paste generated JSON content onto right side panel to validate.

 ## Get help